stephentwk/stephentwk/README.md

-### yooooooooooooooo so this is github
+### Here represents Stephen's Github page
-dun mind me I'm just some rando trying to get better at AI stuff, also biomedical intelligence sounds cool XD ok bye
+I am just some rando trying to get better at AI stuff, also biomedical intelligence and music in AI sounds really cool. ok bye

 <!--